 To work on boosting your typing speed and accuracy, read our Typesy review, which looks at the enormous amount of typing exercises on offer to help you become more confident when typing.

-The fastest typing in the English language was recorded in 1946 on an IBM electric typewriter by Stella Pajunas, who had a peak speed of 216 wpm.
+The fastest typing speed, when typing in the English language, was recorded in 1946 on an IBM electric typewriter by Stella Pajunas, who peaked at 216 WPM.
 Michael Shestov, however, holds the Guinness World Record for typing 800 numbers in a five-minute period, error free.

-Not many of us can reach that kind of speed and dexterity.
-In fact, the national average for typing on a typical keyboard is 37 to 44 wpm, or 150 to 200 cpm.
-Most of us also make about eight typos for every 100 words we manage to tap out, but that still would put you in the 90th percentile.
+The national average for typing on a typical keyboard is 37 to 44 WPM, or 150 to 200 CPM.
+Most of us also make about eight typos for every 100 words we type, but even that still would put you in the 90th percentile.

 QWERTY keyboards are the most commonly used, so when you hear about typing speed, it's normally on a QWERTY.
 However, other keyboards encourage faster typing, such as the Dvorak Simplified Keyboard, on which some typists can achieve 150 to 170 wpm.

-In the end, a good typing speed is one that allows you to type comfortably while making the fewest errors, because fewer errors means you spend less time overall editing your results and apologizing for mistakes if you forget to spell check.
+In the end, a good typing speed is one that enables you to type comfortably while making the fewest errors.
+Why?
+Because fewer errors means you spend less time overall editing your results if you do forget to run a spell check.